yaml2sbml-dev/yaml2sbml/README.md

 ```shell
 pip install yaml2sbml
 ```
-For more infos see the [docs](https://yaml2sbml.readthedocs.io/en/latest/).
+For more info see the [docs](https://yaml2sbml.readthedocs.io/en/latest/).

 ## Getting Started